Functions and Stored Procedures

 binlog_persistent_purge

 This function is used to purge all persistent binlog objects in object storage that were generated before, but not including, the specified binlog.
 It works similarly to MySQL's PURGE BINLOG LOGS TO 'binlog.000014'.
 Binlogs must be purged sequentially, in complete objects.
-If a binlog is currently being contained/referenced by a consistent snapshot, it cannot be purged.
-To proceed with the binlog purge, any associated consistent snapshots must be removed first.
+If a binlog is currently being contained/referenced by a snapshot, it cannot be purged.
+To proceed with the binlog purge, any associated snapshots must be removed first.

 Example usage: